kailash-manasarovar/statement/docs/timeline/2024/september.md

 | ![pic]( ../../content/images/targeted-women/car-woman/7.png )
 This picture has the bananas and reminds me of the nude the woman sends while eating a banana.
 This fake account was sent to me at the beginning of October and references "home made poison". |

+## TEB in Dublin

+- One of the participants alludes to this woman.

 ## The conversation continues

 - The conservation with the hacker continues while I'm in France up until the 21st September.